jamesclair/portfolio/docs/resume/resume.md

 </center>

 <p style="font-weight: bold; font-size: 13px">
 With 18 years of experience in software engineering, operations, and security, I specialize in cloud-native platforms, microservice architectures, enterprise infrastructure, and scalable data pipelines.
 My background in all aspects of software engineering allows me to drive successful projects and mentor teams to achieve excellence.
+Let me shape your cloud architecture to unlock its full potential.
 </p>

 ---